Mayoralty of John Lindsay: Housing

 Prior to taking office Lindsay asked Edward J. Logue to aid in the creation of a housing and renewal program in New York City.
 He also appointed Ewan Clague to serve as director of the New York City Urban Research Institute.

 Lindsay criticized the Housing and Urban Development Act of 1968 and called for the United States Senate and United States House of Representatives to fix "serious weaknesses" with the legislation.
 He criticized the House of Representatives for removing a part of the legislation which gave $60 million for special services to tenants in public housing, income limitations in the home ownership and rental sections the legislation, and income limitations for the eligibility for federal loans to rehabilitate slum properties.
 Lindsay later criticized the Housing and Urban Development Act of 1970 for making public housing tenants pay 20% of their income under $3,500, 25% of their income above $3,500, and for limiting how much could be spent on new public housing.

-In 1969, Lindsay announced a $53 million housing development plan which would create 1,549 apartments and called for a fifty year mortgage loan of $49,146,500.
+In 1969, Lindsay announced a $53 million housing development plan which would create 1,549 apartments and called for a fifty-year mortgage loan of $49,146,500.

-Lindsay proposed in 1970, the most significant change to New York City's rent control legislation since it was created in 1943.
-He proposed a 15% increase in rent for 125,000 to 150,000 apartments that had no changed in tenants, increasing rent by 10.74% for all around 850,000 apartments without leases.
+Lindsay proposed in 1970 the most significant change to New York City's rent control legislation since it was created in 1943.
+He proposed a 15% increase in rent for 125,000 to 150,000 apartments that had no change in tenants, increasing rent by 10.74% for all around 850,000 apartments without leases.
 It also called for the creation of new rent levels starting on July 1, 1971.
 His plan was criticized by tenants who threatened to launch a rent strike if the legislation was passed.
 His plan was also criticized by multiple Democrats, some who had supported him for reelection, including Paul O'Dwyer, Basil A. Paterson, Charles Rangel, Percy Sutton, Robert Abrams, Franz S. Leichter, Richard Ottinger, Ted Sorensen, Howard J. Samuels, Herman Badillo, and William Fitts Ryan.
 Twelve members of the New York City Council proposed a different plan with reduced rises in the price of rent.
 The city council passed a version of the legislation, which was signed into law by Lindsay, that would raise the rents while the creation of new rent levels would start on January 1, 1972.